International Federation of Social Workers: IFSW organisational structure

 Every two years at a General Meeting of members an international Executive Committee is democratically elected.
 This committee consists of a President, Treasurer and Regional President and Deputy Regional President.
 The six regions are Africa, Asia-Pacific, Europe, Latin America and the Caribbean and North America.
+In Zimbabwe, the federation is represented by the National Association of Social Workers of Zimbabwe (NASWZ).

 A permanent Secretariat has been established since 1956 which is currently based in Rheinfelden, Switzerland.
-Dr. Rory Truell is the current IFSW Secretary-General and Chief Executive Officer.
+Dr. Pascal Rudin is the current Interim IFSW Secretary-General.